Social Worker Registration Compliance and Support

 • are practising as a social worker.

-The Act requires anyone practising as a social worker to be registered with the Social Workers Registration Board (SWRB).
+The Act requires anyone presenting or practising as a social worker to be registered with the Social Workers Registration Board (SWRB).
 Only people registered as a social worker may use:

 • the title ‘social worker’